RockefellerArchiveCenter/rockarch.org/collections/research-stipends.md

 Applications are reviewed by an independent committee that considers an applicant’s topic and the availability of relevant archival materials at the RAC.
 Anyone can apply for a research stipend, regardless of country of origin.
 Please be aware that certain U.S Government requirements may apply to non-U.S. citizens.

-## How to Apply for a RAC Research Stipend
+## How to Apply for an RAC Research Stipend

 Important dates and deadlines: